Semicolonstartingtexts/conversationhubstandards/outline.md

 Administrative System Commands

-Designate… as…, Give my role of… to…, Undesignate… as…
+Designate… as…, Give my role of… to…, Undesignate… as…, Require… of…

 Interfacing System Commands